 Victor was named to the New Jersey Law Journal's 2010 "40 Under 40" list of promising young professionals in the legal community.
 He has appeared on New Jersey Monthly magazine's list of "Rising Stars" every year from 2006 through 2012.

-After earning his law degree, Victor clerked for Judges Mathias E. Rodriguez and Frederick P. DeVesa, Superior Court of New Jersey, Law Division Criminal Part, in Middlesex County.
+After earning his law degree, in 1998, Victor clerked for Judges Mathias E. Rodriguez and Frederick P. DeVesa, Superior Court of New Jersey, Law Division Criminal Part, in Middlesex County.

-Victor is a 2003 graduate of the Leadership Newark Fellowship Program, has served on the board of directors of African Globe Theatreworks (a professional theater company based in Newark, New Jersey), and was recently selected to serve as a member of the board for Aspira, a 501(c)(3) organization dedicated to developing the educational and leadership capacity of Latino youth.
+Victor is a 2003 graduate of the Leadership Newark Fellowship Program, has served on the board of directors of African Globe Theatreworks (a professional theater company based in Newark, New Jersey), and serves as a member of the board for Aspira, a 501(c)(3) organization dedicated to developing the educational and leadership capacity of Latino youth.

 Tumpson v.Farina.
 218 N.J.
 450 (2014)